skyvers/Aged-care/readme.md

 To enable the collaboration, first of all Sign up or log into [Github](https://github.com/) account.
 To create a new repository follow the steps below:

-- Click on the plus icon on the top right side to create the new repository
+- Click on the Add button on the top right side to create the new repository

   ![Create repository](doc_src_img/Chapter2/2.jpg "Create reposistory")

 - Next, enter the name of the repository, make it private, and click on create

   ![repository name](doc_src_img/Chapter2/3.jpg "repository name")

 - After creating repository, you will see the link as shown below, copy the link

   ![Link](doc_src_img/Chapter2/4.jpg "Link")

 - Next, go to foundry, open the collaborate tab and paste the link in Remote Endpoint

 - Click on apply
 - Click on Save

   ![remote endpoint](doc_src_img/Chapter2/5.jpg "remote endpoint")

 - Then, Go to collaborate tab of your application and describe changes with comment, click on commit and push button

   ![commit and push](doc_src_img/Chapter2/6.jpg "commit and push")

 - Next, check your project in Github

 - Go to Github, open repository to see all the files

   ![Repository file](doc_src_img/Chapter2/7.jpg "Repository file")

 This is the End of create and collaboration of the application...!